Western Carolina University

 Will I need a passport and/or a visa?

 Yes, you will need a passport.
 If you do not have a passport, apply for one at any post office.
-The cost is $165 altogether (https://travel.state.gov/content/passports/en/passports/information/fees.html).
-Allow for 6-8 weeks .
-If you have a passport, make sure that it is valid until Nov, 16, 2023 (6 months from the day we leave USA).
-To get the best deal in flight ticket, you should have your passport ready in Jan.
+The cost is $145 altogether (https://travel.state.gov/content/passports/en/passports/information/fees.html).
+Typical processing time is 6-8 weeks.
+However, given the pandemic and potential backlog, you are strongly encouraged to apply for a passport as soon as possible, if you are slightly leaning towards enrolling into this course.
+If you have a passport, make sure that it is valid until Nov 2022 (6 months from the day we leave USA).
+To get the best deal in flight ticket, you should have your passport ready in Dec or Jan.

-With a US passport, you can enter Japan to stay for less than 90 days without a visa.
-If you hold other countries’ passport, please find out whether you need to apply for a Japanese temporary visit visa.
-You are free to use any agent.
+With a US passport, you can enter Bulgaria to stay for less than 90 days within 6 months without a visa.
+If you hold other countries’ passport, please find out whether you need to apply for a Bulgarian temporary visit visa.
+WCU IPS recommends this trustworthy website for visa application (it has been used by our students and many other WCU personnel before, and they can help you to apply for visas to many countries): https://www.passportsandvisas.com/.
+You are free to use any other agent.
 The service fees may differ at different agents, beyond the consular fee.

 What do you recommend we pack?
 How much?